Sanne/ogm-kitchensink/README.md

 ## How to build it

 * Set the environment variable JBOSS_HOME and ensure that it points to the installation directory of a JBoss AS 7 installation (tested against JBoss AS 7.1.1.Final "Brontes")
+* Install the Hibernate OGM module (needs to be only executes once)

+         $ mvn groovy:execute

 * Start JBoss AS 7